 Famous artists’ signatures are often studied as part of art history, providing a record of the period in which they lived and worked.
 For less well-known artists, a signature can be a personal preference, but it is still important to be consistent in its use.

-This way, future historians can easily identify your work and place it within the correct context.
+This way, future historians can quickly identify your work and place it within the correct context.

 So whether you’re a world-renowned artist or just starting, always sign your name to your artwork.
 It’s one small step that can make a big difference in preserving your legacy.